ayoubjoudii/potato-/README.md

 ### Hi there 👋
-- 👨‍💻 Actively trying to master the art of code
-- 18 years old

 <!--
 **AyouubJoudi/AyouubJoudi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.